 Testing and measurement techniques; evaluation procedures.
 Practice in testing and interpretation.
 May not be taken by students who have credit for former PHEC 311.
 Fall.
-Prerequisite: HEED 230.
+Prerequisite: HPED 230.

-HEED 318 Orthopedic Assessment I: Upper Extremity
+HEED 318 Orthopedic Assessment I: Lower Extremity

 General and specific athletic injury assessment procedures.
-Emphasis is placed on the upper extremity, head, abdomen, throat and thorax assessment.
-3 hrs. lecture, 2 hrs. lab.
-Spring.
-Prerequisite: HEED 206.
+Emphasis is placed on the lower extremity on the spine, pelvis and lower extremity including gait and postural assessment.
+3 hrs. lecture, 2 hours lab.
+AT majors only.

-HEED 319 Orthopedic Assessment II: Lower Extremity
+HEED 319 Orthopedic Assessment II: Upper Extremity 4 cr.

-General and specific athletic injury assessment procedures Emphasis is placed on the spine, pelvis, and lower extremity including gait and postural analysis.
-3 hrs. lecture, 2 hrs. lab.
-Fall.
-Prerequisite: HEED 318.
+General and specific athletic injury assessment procedures.
+Emphasis is placed on the upper extremity on the head, abdomen, throat and thorax assessment.
+3 hrs. lecture, 2 hours lab.
+AT majors only.